dema-trading-ai/docs/docs/getting_started/backtesting/arguments.md

 the engine will use the dates in the config.
 For example, to run a backtest from 2021-01-01 to 2021-02-01 use the
 command:
 ```
-docker-compose run --rm dema-engine -from 2021-01-01 -to 20210201
+docker-compose run --rm dema-engine -from 20210101 -to 20210201
 ```
-> Here, you can see that the format of the timestamp can be used interchangeably.

 ### Strategy and config
 When working on multiple strategies at the same time it is recommended to use the argument ```-s``` to easily backtest another strategy.
 Make sure your strategies are saved in the ./strategies/ folder and that the classes have different names.
-For example, to run a strategy where the class is called 'NewStrategy', use the command:
+For example, to run a strategy where the class is called 'NewStrategy' use the command:
 ```
 docker-compose run --rm dema-engine -s NewStrategy
 ```